opener-project/opener-project.github.com/index-creation-spotlight.md

 As it can be seen, the function has a new variable to control the number of loops that has been done.
 It has been set at 1000.
 This is useful when the given uri contains '.
 The problem is that although the values of s and k are equal, if there is a ', the system doesn't recognise it as equal and a new recursive loop is done.

-Then unzip the file `dbpedia-spotlight/data/spotlight/dbpedia_data/original/wikipedia/en/enwiki-latest-pages-articles.xml.bz2`.
-Alternatively, you can specify in the `index-en.sh` and it will unzip it everytime you run the script.

-If the one retrieved from March 7, 2012 has not this name, unzip it and change the name accordingly.
-Finally, **execute the index script to obtain the Disambiguation index**:

-    ./bin/index-en.sh

-**Note**: If you need to re-run this script, make sure to delete everything *but* the `index` folder in `../data/spotlight/dbpedia_data/data/output/`

 #### Contact information